meshplay/meshplay/docs/pages/project/contributing/contributing.md

 </details>

-### Meshery Contribution Flow
+### Meshplay Contribution Flow

-Meshery is written in `Go` (Golang) and leverages Go Modules.
+Meshplay is written in `Go` (Golang) and leverages Go Modules.
 UI is built on React and Next.js.
 To make building and packaging easier a `Makefile` is included in the main repository folder.

 Relevant coding style guidelines are the [Go Code Review Comments](https://code.google.com/p/go-wiki/wiki/CodeReviewComments) and the _Formatting and style_ section of Peter Bourgon's [Go: Best
 Practices for Production Environments](https://peter.bourgon.org/go-in-production/#formatting-and-style).

-**Please note**: All `make` commands should be run in a terminal from within the Meshery's main folder.
+**Please note**: All `make` commands should be run in a terminal from within the Meshplay's main folder.

 <details>

-<summary>Prequisites for building Meshery in your development environment:</summary>
+<summary>Prequisites for building Meshplay in your development environment:</summary>

 <ol>
 <li><code>Go</code> version 1.21 must be installed if you want to build and/or make changes to the existing code.
 The binary <code>go1.21</code> should be available in your path.
 If you don't want to disturb your existing version of Go, then follow these <a href="https://go.dev/doc/manage-install#:~:text=and%20run%20them.-,Installing%20multiple%20Go%20versions,-You%20can%20install" rel="noopener" target="_blank">instructions</a> to keep multiple versions of Go in your system.</li>
 <li> <code>GOPATH</code> environment variable should be configured appropriately</li>
 <li> <code>npm</code> and <code>node</code> should be installed on your machine, `node` version 19 or higher is not supported right now.</li>
-<li> Fork this repository <code>git clone https://github.com/meshery/meshery.git</code>, and clone your forked version of Meshery to your development environment, preferably outside `GOPATH`.</li>
+<li> Fork this repository <code>git clone https://github.com/meshplay/meshplay.git</code>, and clone your forked version of Meshplay to your development environment, preferably outside `GOPATH`.</li>
 <li> <code>golangci-lint</code> should be installed if you want to test Go code, for MacOS and linux users.</li>
 </ol>